pytorch/pytorch.github.io/_posts/2022-8-4-accelerating-pytorch-vision-models-with-channels-last-on-cpu.md

 ## Run Vision Models on Channels Last

-The Channels Last related APIs are documented at [PyTorch memory format tutorial].
+The Channels Last related APIs are documented at [PyTorch memory format tutorial](https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html).
 Typically, we can convert a 4D tensor from Channels First to Channels Last by:

 ```console
 # convert x to channels last